-This HMGP funding is available to all communities in the Commonwealth that meet the sub-applicant and project eligibility requirements.
-Federal funding for this grant program is available following a major disaster declaration if requested by the Governor.
+HMGP funding is available to all communities in the Commonwealth that meet the sub-applicant and project eligibility requirements.
+Federal funding for this grant program is available following a major federal disaster declaration.
 HMGP funds are available based on a percentage of the total Public Assistance and Individual Assistance programs.
+The HMGP is competitive statewide, and is authorized under Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act.

-FEMA’s hazard mitigation grant programs are not intended as a source of funding for repair, replacement or deferred maintenance activities, but are designed to assist sub-applicants in developing long-term, cost-effective improvements that will reduce or eliminate risk/damage to people and property from the effects of natural hazards.
+FEMA’s hazard mitigation grant programs are not intended to fund repair, replacement, or deferred maintenance activities.
+They are designed to assist sub-applicants in developing long-term, cost-effective improvements that will reduce or eliminate risk of damage to people and property caused by natural hazards.
 Projects that address operation, deferred or future maintenance, repairs or replacement (without a change in the level of protection provided) of existing structures, facilities, or infrastructure (e.g., dredging, debris removal, replacement of obsolete utility systems, bridges and facility repair/rehabilitation) are not considered eligible mitigation grant activities.